VitaliyR/dotfiles/README.md

 * Homebrew
  * For packages look into [brew.txt](brew.txt)
  * For casks look into [cask.txt](cask.txt)
-* Sublime
- * Settings are copied from [Preferences](sublime/Preferences.sublime-settings).
-Not symlink because there is a bug with that when you saving sublime settings into symlinked file.
- * Custom icon is located under [sublime](sublime) directory.
-For now on - change is manually
-* NPM
- * Installs packages defined in [npm.txt](npm.txt) globally
 * Git config and global ignore
-* IntelliJ IDE exported settings
 * Nano syntax highlighter
 * iTerm color theme
 * OS X tweaks